Myrtle Beach Pelicans Class-A Baseball Team in Myrtle Beach, SC

 Just a short drive from the beautiful sandy beaches of Myrtle Beach, this stadium has been voted one of the third best attraction in Myrtle Beach.
 The ballpark has also been listed as the top stadium experience in the Carolina League and as the second best Class-A level ballpark in the United States.

 Andy Milovich became the Vice President and General Manager in December of 2012, a month after the previous manager, Scott Brown, left to join the Triple-A Charlotte Knights of the International League.
-By January of 2015, Andy Milovich was named the President and General Manager of the Pelicans.
+Andy Milovich was named the President and General Manager of the Pelicans.

 The team has been a minor league affiliate of the Chicago Cubs since 2014 when the Pelicans came to an agreement with the Cubs on a player development contract.
-In August of 2016, the Cubs and Pelicans extended the contract out through 2020.
+The Cubs and Pelicans extended the contract out through 2020.
 Being an Advanced Class-A affiliate of the Chicago Cubs, the Pelicans have sent many of their players on to play for the Cubs in the majors after each season.

 As a minor league team, the Pelicans have trained many different players to go on and take major league positions.
 Some notable players that have left the Pelicans to go on to the Major Leagues are players such as Freddie Freeman, who went on to be an Atlanta Brave, Justin Grimm, who went on to be a Chicago Cub, and Craig Kimbrel, who went on to play as a relief pitcher for the Red Sox.
 Kyle Hendricks was also once a player for the Pelicans that went on to be a Chicago Cub.
 Jason Heyward went from being a Pelican to being a Chicago Cub outfielder, as well.
 This minor league baseball team has produced numerous major league players, including Atlanta Brave relief pitcher Arodys Vizcaino.